fightforthefuture/idl-members/docs/embed.md

-# Internet Defense League include code

-Information on the installation, configuration, and design of the Internet Defense League include code.
+Information on the installation, configuration, and design of the Internet Defense League member code.

 ## Installation